 Still having trouble with litter training your kitten?
 These common solutions to everyday litter box problems can help put your training back on track!

-If you are struggling with litter box training, ensure that your kitten is free of intestinal parasites and other conditions that may lead to inappropriate elimination.
-All kittens should receive appropriate veterinary care, including fecal parasite examinations, deworming, and vaccines, but this is especially important in kittens that are having litter box issues.
-Your veterinarian can rule out medical conditions that may cause litter box problems.
+Intestinal parasites can cause loose stools, which may make litter box training difficult.
+All kittens need regular veterinary care, including fecal parasite examinations, deworming, and vaccines, but this is especially important in kittens with litter box issues.
+When it comes to how to treat a kitten with worms, it's best to consult with your vet.

 2. Make their litter box accessible and inviting

 Next, focus on making your kitten’s litter box as inviting and accessible as possible.
-Some kittens get so distracted by playing that they cannot make it to the litter box when they need to eliminate.
-Consider purchasing several litter boxes and placing them around your home, so your kitten is never too far from a litter box.
-Alternative, confine your kitten to a smaller area of your home that is close to the litter box.
+Some kittens get so distracted by playing that they cannot make it to the litter box when they need to go potty.
+Consider setting up several litter boxes around your home, so your kitten is never too far from a litter box.
+Alternatively, confine your kitten to a smaller area of your home that is close to the litter box.

 Ensure that the litter box is inviting.
 Even young kittens prefer a clean litter box, so it’s important to ensure that you are scooping the litter box daily and performing a thorough cleaning (removing the litter and scrubbing the box) every week or two.

 3. Try a different cat litter or litter box

-Finally, try different litter and/or a different litter box.
+Finally, try a different type of litter and/or a different style of litter box.
 Some cats have strong preferences for a certain type of litter or a certain style of box.
 Offering your cat an alternative can help you discover their preferences.

 4. Talk to your veterinarian

 If you are still having litter box issues after trying these tips, consult your veterinarian for more guidance.

-Although kittens can tolerate a wide variety of litter box situations, ensuring the best possible litter box setup will maximize the likelihood that your kitten develops good litter box habits.
+Although kittens can tolerate a wide variety of litter box situations, it will be easier to litter train a kitten if you have a good litter box setup.
 The habits that your kitten develops in these early months will carry forward for the rest of her life, so it’s important to proactively work to prevent problems from an early age.